import Quickshell.Services.UPower The type of device.

 If the power source is present in the bay or slot, useful for hot-removable batteries.

-, then the property will be invalid.
+If the device type is not Battery, then the property will be invalid.

 Current charge level as a percentage.